giangphuongtran/trading-pipeline/README.md

 - Start with the [Runbook](./docs/RUNBOOK.md) (common failure modes + fixes)
 - Review [Architecture](./docs/ARCHITECTURE.md) for system context
 - Open an issue on GitHub

+Looking for the mathematical deep-dive on how these features are used?
+Check out my [Stock Clustering & Risk Intelligence Engine ([python-sql repo](https://github.com/giangphuongtran/python-sql)) which applies PCA and K-Means to this data.